How can I apply to Hofstra University?

 All transfer students admitted to Hofstra receive a Statement of Transfer Credit upon receipt of the final, official transcript from your previous institution.
 Preliminary credit evaluations can be provided to illustrate how your credits will transfer to Hofstra.
 Students in secondary school who have taken collegiate-level courses will also receive a Statement of Transfer Credit and will meet with an advisor at Orientation to answer any questions about this.

-- Does Hofstra award credit for A-Levels, Abitur, the IB Diploma, AP credits, etc?
+Does Hofstra award credit for A-Levels, Abitur, CAPE, the IB Diploma, AP credits, etc.?

 Yes.
 Advanced standing and collegiate-level credits may be awarded based on students’ performance on these exams and certain other upper-secondary school certificates.
+Please click for equivalencies for A Levels and CAPE.
 Students should send score reports to the Office of Admission for evaluation.
-An official evaluation of a student’s secondary record is often helpful in this process and can be provided by organizations such as www.WES.org or SpanTran or Foreign Credential Service of America or Scholaro.
+An official evaluation of a student’s secondary record is often helpful in this process and can be provided by organizations such as www.WES.org or SpanTran or Scholaro.

 These deposits are nonrefundable after May 1 for fall admission and January 1 for spring admission.

 What financial aid might international students be eligible for?